 Beyond Happiness and Satisfaction: Toward Well-Being Indices Based on Stated Preference

-This paper helps provide foundations for survey-based tracking of well-being.
-First, we propose a theory in which utility depends on "fundamental aspects" of well-being, measurable with surveys.
+This paper proposes foundations and a methodology for survey-based tracking of well-being.
+First, we develop a theory in which utility depends on "fundamental aspects" of well-being, measurable with surveys.
 Second, drawing from psychologists, philosophers, and economists, we compile a comprehensive list of such aspects.
-Third, to estimate the aspects’ marginal utilities—a necessary input for constructing an individual-level well-being index—we conduct a survey in which ~4,600 U.S. respondents state their preference between pairs of aspect bundles.
-We estimate high relative marginal utilities not only for traditional happiness and life satisfaction measures, but even more for aspects related to family, health, security, values, and freedoms.
+Third, we demonstrate our proposed method for estimating the aspects' relative marginal utilities--a necessary input for constructing an individual-level well-being index--by asking ~4,600 U.S. survey respondents to state their preference between pairs of aspect bundles.
+We estimate high relative marginal utilities not only for happiness and life satisfaction, but also for aspects related to family, health, security, values, and freedoms.

 Published: Daniel J. Benjamin & Ori Heffetz & Miles S. Kimball & Nichole Szembrot, 2014.
 "Beyond Happiness and Satisfaction: Toward Well-Being Indices Based on Stated Preference," American Economic Review, American Economic Association, vol. 104(9), pages 2698-2735, September. citation courtesy of

 Users who downloaded this paper also downloaded* these: